 Every family and individual is largely defined by the values and core beliefs that they hold.
 Some are culturally influenced, while others may be within families, or individually adopted.
 But they help to define who a person is and will impact how others see them, and how the person sees themself.

-Negative beliefs and opinions we hold about ourselves have a big influence in how we see and value ourselves.
-Some people know that their negative judgement of themselves is too harsh, other people hold onto these beliefs so strongly that they can feel like facts.
+Negative beliefs and opinions we hold about ourselves greatly influence how we see and value ourselves.
+Some people know that their negative judgment of themselves is too harsh; other people hold onto these beliefs so strongly that they can feel like facts.

 What beliefs are you holding, are boosting your sense of worth for yourself or not?

 The people you spend the most time with have an enormous influence on your self-esteem.
 Your friends can help build up your confidence, self-image, and self-respect or bring you down.

 If your family or friend makes you feel unappreciated, wanted, and valued, this can affect how you see yourself and feel about yourself.
 Your family contributes largely to your self-esteem levels.
 Family and friends are a major part of the childhood of any person.

 This is why it is important that the people closest to you are supportive and helpful in building you up and your worth.